-Each year Project Scion will convert a vacant lot, somewhere in the City of Rochester, to a usable space for the residents.
+Each year Project Scion will convert vacant land, somewhere in the City of Rochester, to a usable space for the residents.

 Support Project Scion: